 To get to the beach involves both driving and hiking:

 Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the small harbor at the end.
 On the left hand side there is a parking lot where you can leave your car.

 The hike to Papakōlea beach (Green Sand Beach) is hot but not challenging.

 Walk from the parking lot to the ocean and take the road to the left (facing the water, towards the east).
 Follow this road with the ocean on your right hand for about 2 1/2 miles and you will get to the cliffs above the Green Sand Beach.
 Climb down carefully along the lava cliff on the west side of the bay.

-This side of the Big Island can be very windy and hot so make sure to bring water and sunscreen.
+This part of the Big Island can be very windy and hot so make sure to bring water and sunscreen.
 Along the way you can see plenty of interesting features such as ancient temples (Heiau).